pablosmedina/ckite/README.md

 CKite [![Build Status](https://api.travis-ci.org/pablosmedina/ckite.png)](https://travis-ci.org/pablosmedina/ckite)
 =====

+## Overview

 A JVM implementation of the [Raft distributed consensus algorithm](http://raftconsensus.github.io/) written in Scala.
 CKite is a library to be used by distributed applications needing consensus agreement.

+## Status

+CKite covers all the major topics of Raft including leader election, log replication, log compaction and cluster membership changes.
 It is a work in constant progress.
 For development & testing purposes it contains an embedded key-value store app demonstrating the algorithm functioning trough simple puts and gets.
 It will be extracted soon from the CKite library as an example of use.
+Performance tests will be included soon.

 ## Features